pengfei99/SparkInternals/Spark_Theory/01_SparkCoreConcept.md

 ## Step2bis: Spark rapids

-If you install and enable rapids, at this step, Rapids will look for operations which can be executed by GPU, and coordinates with Tungsten to update the physical plan.
+If you install and enable rapids, at this step, Rapids will look for operations which can be executed by GPU, and coordinates with Tungsten to update the origin physical plan.
+All `GPU-compatible parts of the plan` are `rewritten to GPU operators` during the physical plan generation time.

 You can find out more details in their [github repo](https://github.com/NVIDIA/spark-rapids)